Process

 Build

 You see working software end-to-end within ten days.
-We push to a staging URL every working day.
+I push to a staging URL every working day.
 No surprises on demo day, because demo day is every Friday.

 - 04 1 week